derekrushforth/grunt-spamcheck/README.md

 ## Options

 ### report
+_Specifies whether you would like more detailed reporting._

 Type: `String`

 Default: `long`

 Options: `short`, `long`

-Specifies whether you would like more detailed reporting.

 ### hideGraph
+_Specifies whether you want to hide the score graph._

 Type: `Boolean`

 Default: `false`

-Specifies whether you want to hide the score graph.

 ## Examples